nozhanb/policeCar/README.md

 Where you keep your weight files.
 Notice that the Darkflow requires you to provide it with two identical weight files with different file names.
 For examples if you are using tiny-yolo model, you have to keep the original name of the weight file that is ___yolov2-tiny-voc.weights___ while changing the name of the second weight file to something different (e.g. ___yolov2-tiny-c2.weights___).
 Please read the 5th part of the ___Training on your own dataset___ section [here](https://github.com/thtrieu/darkflow) for more details.

 ### 2.2.3 CKPT Directory
-This the ___checkpoint___ directory.
+This is the ___checkpoint___ directory.
 During the traingin session Darkflow will store a group of four different files inside this directory.
 This process happens repeatedly after a given number of epochs.
 An example is given below;

 1- ___yolov2-tiny-voc_c2-250.data-00000-of-00001___